openprocurement/openprocurement.auctions.lease/docs/source/overview.rst

 * Procedure can be switched from ``draft`` status to ``active.tendering``.

-* During ``active.tendering`` period participants can ask questions, submit proposals, and upload documents.
+* During ``active.tendering`` status participants can ask questions, submit proposals, and upload documents.

 * The items within an auction are allowed to be from different CAV groups.